sws2apps/jw-epub-parser/README.md

 #### epubData

-type: `string` or `blob`
+type: `string` or `blob` or `url`

-It can be the path to the EPUB file or EPUB file's blob
+It can be the path to the EPUB file or EPUB file's blob or url to download the EPUB file

 ## Return

-By invoking the `loadEPUB` function, it will return an object which contains three properties:
+By calling the `loadEPUB` function, it will return an object which contains three properties:

 | Return     |  Type   | Description                                                                                             |
 | ---------- | :-----: | ------------------------------------------------------------------------------------------------------- |